 Benefit #1: Bad Memory Help

 We make the rather bold claim that when you use Moneypants, your kids will come to you, asking for more jobs to do.
 This really does happen.
 Before we had job jar, I remember having to rack my brain to think of extra jobs for the kids to do.
-But now, as I go about my week, if I see something that needs to be done, I quickly enter it into job jar where it will be ready for when the kids come asking.
+But now, as I go about my week, if I see something that needs to be done, I quickly enter it into the app where it will be ready for when the kids come asking.
 It makes my job easier.

 Benefit #2: Overcoming Discouragement

 We already mentioned it above, but it bears repeating.
 When family members fall behind in their earnings, they could potentially get discouraged and even give up.
 But with job jar, they have a second chance at success.
 They have a way to make up for lost earnings.
 It is kind of like a mercy rule.
-Plus, job jar gets its funding from the money that people did not earn anyway.
+Plus, it gets its funding from the money that people did not earn anyway.

 Benefit #3: Satisfaction Of A Nice Home